nye-duo/Duo-DSpace/README.md

 6. Deploy the crosswalk: Copy the fs-metadata.xml crosswalk into the appropriate directory in DSpace

+7. Update the database with the xml-workflow schema

-7. Import the required metadata schema:
+8. Import the required metadata schema:

 	./dspace dsrun org.dspace.administer.MetadataImporter -f /home/richard/Code/External/Duo-DSpace/config/registries/fs-metadata.xml

-8. Restart tomcat
+9. Restart tomcat

-9. Set up the cron job for lifting embargoes, which will need to use the command:
+10. Set up the cron job for lifting embargoes, which will need to use the command:

 	./dspace embargo-lifter